Blendify/blender-manual/blender_docs/manual/editors/3dview/layers.rst

 When rendering, Blender only renders the selected layers.
-If all your lights are on a layer that is *not selected*, you won't see anything in your render except for objects lit by ambient lighting.
+If all your lights are on a layer that is *not selected*, you will not see anything in your render except for objects lit by ambient lighting.

 :doc:`Groups </editors/3dview/object/relationships/groups>` and
 :doc:`Parents </editors/3dview/object/relationships/parents>`